Dominique Mamberti: Cardinal

 On 4 January 2015, Pope Francis announced that he would make Archbishop Mamberti a cardinal on 14 February.
 At the ceremony, he was appointed Cardinal-Deacon of the titular church of Santo Spirito in Sassia.

-On Monday, 13 April 2015, Cardinal Mamberti was named a member of the Board of the Cardinals and Bishops for the Section for Relations with States of the Vatican Cardinal Secretary of State's office, a Member of the Congregation for Divine Worship and the Discipline of the Sacraments, and a Member of the Congregation for the Causes of the Saints.
-These memberships are at the pleasure of the Pope, for a five-year term that can be renewed, and the Cardinal will have the right to be a Member or Consultor to any Vatican Roman Curia office until he turns 80, at which time he usually must resign his office (unless asked to stay by the Pope, and if he hasn't already resigned at the normal age of 75) and will lose the right to vote in a Papal Conclave.
+On 13 April 2015, Mamberti was named a member of the Board of the Cardinals and Bishops for the Section for Relations with States of the Vatican Cardinal Secretary of State's office, a member of the Congregation for Divine Worship and the Discipline of the Sacraments, and a member of the Congregation for the Causes of the Saints.
 On 4 October 2017 he was appointed a member of the Congregation for the Evangelization of Peoples.

+On 1 July 2024, he became the senior elector among those cardinals with the rank of cardinal deacon.
+He retained that role when he became the senior member of the order of cardinal deacons, the protodeacon of the College of Cardinals, upon the death of Cardinal Renato Martino on 28 October 2024.
+Serving as the cardinal protodeacon for the 2025 papal conclave, Mamberti had the duty of announcing the election of Pope Leo XIV to the world.
+He did not impose the pallium at the papal inauguration of Leo XIV (as expected of the cardinal-protodeacon), because he was in hospital due to cardiac fibrillation.